 What are your top three favorite things about the pieces you make?

 Each and every pair of shoes is hand-drawn and tooled, so no two pair are alike.
-We are able to create so many different looks using different materials (hand-tooled leather, cowhide, Pendleton fabric, etc.) while keeping our signature style the same.
+I am able to create so many different looks using different materials (hand-tooled leather, cowhide, Pendleton fabric, etc.) while keeping my signature style the same.
 The level of thought and care that goes into the finishing touches of each piece.
-We spare no expense.
+I spare no expense.
 We spend almost as much time finishing each piece as we do tooling it.
 No rough edges, here!

 What is an unexpected challenge people may not realize exists about the shoes you make?

-We receive the wedge/heel bottoms only as a bare piece.
-We literally create and add the cushioned footbed and leather lining by hand cutting each individual piece.
+I receive the wedge/heel bottoms only as a bare piece.
+I create and add the cushioned footbed and leather lining by hand cutting each individual piece.
 The process is extensive, and it takes several days to build a single pair just because of the number of times we have to wet, glue, and allow each section of work to dry.

 What’s your advice for someone struggling to curate their own personal style?